maueroats/teaching/content/intermediate-cs/sem1final/5-final-exam.md

      2. Write one good test for this function.
      3. Why might a function have a useless parameter like that?

-5. Write a mouse handler that changes the amount of green in the model color whenever the x coordinate is greater than the y coordinate.
+2. The model is a color.
+A mouse handler changes the amount of green in the model whenever the x coordinate is greater than the y coordinate.
 In that case, the new amount of green is the difference in the mouse coordinates (`x-y`).
-Critique the mouse handler below.
-Suggest changes if needed for correctness.
+Find the problems in the mouse handler below and fix them.

         ; mouse-h: model x y -> number
         (define (mouse-h model x y)